 OACAS Learning also maintains the Ontario license for SAFE (Structured Analysis Family Evaluation), which is a home-study methodology, and PRIDE (Parent Resources for Information, Development, and Education), which is a competency-based training model for the development and support of resource (foster, kinship and customary care, and adoption) families.
 These tools serve to enhance the quality of care provided for children in resource families.

-To further support the needs of Ontario’s children and youth, we deliver the bilingual Healthy Minds, Healthy Lives learning series that prepares foster, group, kin, adoptive, and customary care providers to support the mental health needs of children and youth in their care.
-Find out more about the Healthy Minds, Healthy Lives series, including how to register, here.
+To further support the needs of Ontario’s children and youth, we deliver the free, bilingual, self-study eLearning course Trauma Informed Care.
+It aims to prepare foster, group, kin, adoptive, and customary caregivers to support the needs of children and youth in their care who have been impacted by trauma.
+Find out more about the Trauma Informed Care course, including how to register, here.

 Questions about the opportunities offered by OACAS Learning?
 Contact our team using the myOACAS Support Centre.